Kettyma/hello-world/README.md

 my first repositiry

-I'm still practicing in Git Hub
+I'm still practicing in GitHub
+ This is the lesson for cheking skills